halbtuerke/keyboard-maestro-omnifocus-functions/ReadMe.md

 # OmniFocus Keyboard Maestro Macro Functions

+## Update ##

+As of 2013-06-07, the Keyboard Maestro macros have been removed from this repo.
+I am no longer a OmniFocus user.
+It would be irresponsible and careless of me to provide macros that I have no intention to support.

+If you are interested in maintaining the Keyboard Maestro macros for future use, feel free to contact me.

 Useful for exporting an OmniFocus tasks to another bucket (nvALT, MindMap) in a format that works best for you.

 ##  Retrieve Information From a Selected OmniFocus Task